OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 ```

 ## TODO
-- An ANSI Console. &#9989; Done.
+- An ANSI Console. &#9989; Done (...ish).
-- A REST interface.
+- A REST interface, with its Web UI.

 ---